Business & Public Policy

 Political science, business, and law combine to make one of our most versatile certificates.
 The Business and Public Policy Program offers challenging coursework and a whole new perspective on how the business world operates.

-The world runs on the fundamentals you’ll learn while earning our Energy Management certificate.
+The world runs on the fundamentals you’ll learn while earning our Energy Management minor.
 Get an insider’s glimpse at the energies we currently depend on, and find out what your role can be in harnessing the energy of tomorrow.

-The Texas BBA Undergraduate Real Estate certificate program will guide you through one of business’s most dynamic and highly discussed sectors.
+The Texas BBA Real Estate program will guide you through one of business’s most dynamic and highly discussed sectors.
 Learn the ins and outs of investing in real estate, and why “location, location, location” is just the beginning.

 Gain managerial and problem solving skills while learning about international business structures.
-The Global Management certificate includes a study abroad experience and is a good fit for those interested in public affairs, government, and non-profit organizations.
+The Global Management credential includes a study abroad experience and is a good fit for those interested in public affairs, government, and non-profit organizations.

 Healthcare is a big part of the US economy--almost 20% of the GDP, more than manufacturing.
-We created the Business of Healthcare Certificate to help prepare you for the unique challenges and opportunities in this field, whether you're planning on being a health professional or you want to design the Next Big App.
-The certificate is open to business and non-business majors at The University of Texas at Austin.
+We created the Healthcare Credential/ Health Care Reform & Innovation Minor to help prepare you for the unique challenges and opportunities in this field, whether you're planning on being a health professional or you want to design the Next Big App.
+The credential is open to business and non-business majors at The University of Texas at Austin.

-The Business of Healthcare Certificate is offered through the Healthcare @McCombs initiative.
+The Healthcare Credential/ Health Care Reform & Innovation Minor is offered through the Healthcare @McCombs initiative.

 The Business Minor is designed to provide a foundation in business concepts and practice for students in non-business majors.
 It is available to non-business students in the 2016-2018 and subsequent Catalogs.

 The Accounting/Finance Minor for the Business Economics Option Program (BEOP ACC/FIN) allows economics majors to take a set of accounting and finance courses at the McCombs School of Business.
 By taking accounting and finance classes alongside business majors, BEOP students explore complementarities between economic analysis and business, thereby strengthening the quantitative and analytical skills they acquire as economics majors.
 For more information and to apply students must contact the Department of Economics.